tashfeenahmed/Twitter-Auto-Following-Bot/README.md

 # Twitter Auto Following Bot
 Follow people who have recently tweeted about a topic you love

+# Why do you need this?
+You can only build real good following if you follow people of your interests yourself.
+Most of them will follow back.
+Then you can use lists to frequently follow the people that actually interest you.

 # Usage
 1. Go to http://apps.twitter.com
 2. Click on 'Create New App'